 See our top suggestions and reviews for Where to Stay in Cao Bang

 As Cao Bang appears to be off the beaten path, you may have uncertainties about what to do in Cao Bang.
-Note down on your Cao Bang travel guide with these appealing experiences you should try.
+Note down in your Cao Bang travel guide these appealing experiences you should try.

 Gifted with a cool climate and rich nature, Cao Bang never ceases to awe visitors with its distinctive delicacies.
-Some names may sound incredibly strange but traveling is to discover new things, why should you hesitate to give them a try?
+Some names may sound incredibly strange, but traveling is about discovering new things.
+Why hesitate?

 Roasted Duck

 You may have heard of Beijing Roasted Duck with its strong reputation all over the world, but Cao Bang Roasted Duck is a staple of Northern Vietnam.
-Prepared with a secret recipe of the Tay people, the flavor of Cao Bang Roasted Duck certainly imprints on your tastebuds.
+Prepared with a secret recipe of the Tay people, the flavor of Cao Bang Roasted Duck certainly leaves an imprint on your taste buds.

 Roasted Pork